Smoked barbecue beef ribs are taken to a new level of deliciousness in this recipe for sous-vide-que beef ribs with

 5) Fire up.
 Prepare a grill for 2-zone cooking.
 On a charcoal grill, place a chimney full of pre-heated charcoal briquets on one side of the grill's charcoal grate in order to create direct and indirect cooking zones.
 Adjust the grill vents to bring the temperature to about 225°F. Add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.
 On a gas grill, adjust the temperature knobs so that one half of the grill is off and the other half is heated enough to maintain a temperature of approximately 225°F on the indirect side.

 6) Cook.
 Once the grill is ready, remove the ribs from the bags, reserving the remaining liquid in the bag to make a sauce.
-2) Combine pepper, onion powder, and garlic powder in a small bowl and blend well.
-Season both sides of the rack of beef ribs with the dry rub mixture.
+Combine pepper, onion powder, and garlic powder in a small bowl and blend well.
+Pat the rack of beef ribs dry and season with the rub mixture.
 Place the ribs in the indirect zone on the main cooking grate as far from the heat source as possible.
 Set the lid on the grill with the fully opened top vent positioned directly above the ribs in order to force the smoke over and around the meat.
 Allow the ribs to smoke for 30 minutes.
 If the ribs have been chilled after the sous vide process, cook until completely warmed through, approximately 15 to 20 minutes longer.
 The goal is to add smoke to the meat while reheating it to a temperature that is pleasant to the mouth when served.